-Peace begins with the parent.
+Conscious parenting begins with the parent.
 We commit to understanding and regulating our own emotions.
 The child is not responsible for our emotions, we are.

-It’s about loving our kids for who they are and not wanting them to be different.
+We love our kids for who they are and not wanting them to be different.
 It is about acceptance, full stop.

-There is a deep sense of trust that they will develop at their own pace and in their own way.
+We trust that they will develop at their own pace and in their own way.
 Providing opportunities for development rather than pushing for progress yields healthier children.

 Children are natural learners.
 They are intensely curious, and will gravitate toward their own interests.
 We embrace the curiosity and provide them with opportunities to experiment, learn and play.

 We see children as equals and deserving of the same respect.
 Little does not mean less important or of lesser value.